 What comes first - the topic or the guest? 🤷♀️

-Naturally, you might be inclined to get a big celebrity voice on your podcast.
+Naturally, you might be inclined to get a big celebrity voice on your B2B marketing and sales podcast.

 But Fernando says it’s not always the best way: